jeubanks/sck/README.md

 You can read about all of Stripe Checkout's features over at [Stripe's Checkout documentation](https://stripe.com/docs/checkout).

-You can see a demo over at [jordanmerrick.com](http://www.jordanmerrick.com/checkout).
+You can see a live demo of SCK with a Stripe Checkout form over at [jordanmerrick.com](http://www.jordanmerrick.com/checkout).

 ## Requirements